bryanszendel/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [X] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library that allows us to create reusable interface components that manage ever-changing data input from users.
+React helps us manage that changing data by manipulating the DOM via an engine called the Virtual DOM.
+React allows us to scale complex applications that can be quickly updated and changed based on input data.
+It prevents strain on browsers because most of the rendering is handled through the Virtual DOM.
+In summary, it is reproducible, allows for an easier mental model, helps us with organization of code,

-- [ ] What does it mean to _think_ in react?
+- [X] What does it mean to _think_ in react?

+Thinking in React is considering how data is passed around via props and how state can change.
+One has to consider the chain of events that leads to state change and reassignment of props.

-- [ ] Describe state.
+- [X] Describe state.

+State is data.
+It is the current data displaying within an element.

-- [ ] Describe props.
+- [X] Describe props.

+Props are properties you can give to an element.
+You can define them as you desire and you can pass them to other elements or components to transfer data down the chain.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [X] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side Effects are something unexpected happening outside the scope of a function.
+A common side effect is an infinite loop that occurs if you continually run a function.
+You can 'clean up' effects by adding a dependency array as the second argument within the effect hook.

 ## Project Set Up